xc20/ELEC574_Assignment2/README.md

 ![](2.png)

 The mean acceleration magnitude and its variance features indicate the activity in the following ways:
-- "stationary (0) ": The mean feature has very small fluctuations, staying around a small constant number and the pattern is flat; the variance feature also has very small fluctuations, staying around 0 and the pattern is flat.
+- "stationary (0) ": The mean acceleration magnitude feature has very small fluctuations, staying around a small constant number (i.e., the mean acceleration magnitude value is low during this activity) and the pattern is flat (i.e., less changes); the variance feature also has very small fluctuations, staying around 0 and the pattern is flat.
-- "walking-flat-surface (1)": The mean feature starts to increase and fluctuate between 10 and 12 with the values higher than the feature in "stationary (0) " period; the variance feature also starts to increase and fluctuate, which is consistent with the severe acceleration fluctuation patterns we observe in the Question 1's plot above.
+- "walking-flat-surface (1)": The mean acceleration magnitude feature starts to increase and fluctuate between 10 and 12 with the values higher than the feature in "stationary (0) " period; the variance feature also starts to increase and fluctuate, which is consistent with the severe acceleration fluctuation patterns we observe in the Question 1's plot above.
 - "walking-up-stairs (2)": The mean feature has similar pattern to the case "walking-flat-surface (1)", fluctuating around a similar value; the variance feature becomes more stable compared to "walking-flat-surface (1)", and fluctuates around a number between the case "stationary (0) " and the case "walking-flat-surface (1)".
-- "walking-down-stairs (3)": The mean feature fluctuates with the similar pattern to the case "walking-flat-surface (1)"; the variance feature values become larger and the curve becomes sharper with a peak period, which is consistent with our observation in Question 1's plot, where walking down stairs leads to high fluctuations of original acceleration magnitude data.
+- "walking-down-stairs (3)": The mean acceleration magnitude feature fluctuates with the similar pattern to the case "walking-flat-surface (1)"; the variance feature values become larger and the curve becomes sharper with a peak period, which is consistent with our observation in Question 1's plot, where walking down stairs leads to high fluctuations of original acceleration magnitude data.
-- "elevator-up (4)":
+- "elevator-up (4)": The mean acceleration magnitude value becomes smaller, even back to the level of activity "stationary (0) " but still some fluctuations occur; the variance value also becomes smaller getting back to almost 0, which means very few fluctuations occur for the acceleration magnitude data during this activity.
 - "running (5)":
 - "elevator-down (6)":